Rich Fields: Career

-Fields served as the announcer of the All-Star summer tournament series Gameshow Marathon from May 31 until June 29, 2006, on CBS.
+Fields also served as the announcer of the All-Star summer tournament series Gameshow Marathon from May 31 until June 29, 2006, on CBS.
 It was during this seven-show series that Fields set a record for announcing the most televised game show titles in a single season.
 This American version was hosted by actress and talk show host Ricki Lake.

 In 2007, Fields appeared with Bob Barker on a fictional episode of The Price Is Right in an episode of How I Met Your Mother.

 In 2009, Fields had his own comedy web series on YouTube called Rich Fields Gone Wild where he discusses situations in his daily life with Lou Ferrigno (The Incredible Hulk) and Adam West (Batman) as guest stars in those particular episodes.

-On July 16, 2010, Fields confirmed that he would not be returning to The Price Is Right for its 39th season.
-From 2010 to 2016, Fields was a staff meteorologist for CBS, delivering forecasts on its Los Angeles properties KCBS-TV, KCAL-TV, KNX, KFWB, and KRTH.
+On July 16, 2010, Fields confirmed that he would not be returning to The Price Is Right for its 39th season and was immediately picked up by CBS News in Los Angeles.
+From 2010 to 2016, Fields was a staff meteorologist for CBS-LA, delivering forecasts on it’s properties KCBS-TV, KCAL-TV, KNX, KFWB, and KRTH.

 Fields served as the announcer on 55 episodes of Wheel of Fortune in 2010 following the death of Charlie O'Donnell, and provided post-production voice-over work for over 11 weeks of episodes, plus specials.

 From 2017 until 2020, Fields held down the Afternoon Drive position on Q105 (WRBQ-FM).
 After nearly three years on the air at Q105, Fields and nearly the entire air-staff were let go during staffing cutbacks due to the COVID-19 pandemic.